-Shortage of Technical Staff and Financial Assistance for Communities of any state in the nation and is ranked among the top states for the number of municipalities with over 1300 in 102 counties.
-Illinois also ranks fifth in the nation among states for state residents.
-However, Illinois' current community and forestry program has only one dedicated full time equivalent administrative position.
+Shortage of Technical Staff/Expertise, Financial Assistance for Communities and Limited Access to Up to Date Information/Materials for Public Education rent community and forestry program has only one dedicated full time equivalent administrative position.
 By comparison, surrounding states with fewer local units of government and citizens have between 5 to 10 times the dedicated urban and community forestry staff to meet program demands.